slartibardfast/dxfpscap/README.md

 in the case of most Windows 9x systems the game exe might need to be hex edited (at own risk) to replace references to ddraw.dll with 30cap.dll

+run dxfpscap.exe to configure or manually edit dxfpscap.json

 dxwrapper
 =========